Low-Complexity Planar Beyond-Diagonal RIS Architecture Design Using Graph Theory: Planar-Connected RIS

 \section{Planar-Connected RIS}

 In this section, we exploit the graph theoretical model of BD-RIS to identify the BD-RIS architectures that are implementable in a double-layer \gls{pcb}, where one layer is occupied by the interconnections and the other is the ground.
 Such architectures are practically useful since having a \gls{pcb} with more layers increases the implementation complexity.
-We begin by observing that a BD-RIS can be implemented into a double-layer \gls{pcb} when its associated graph is a \textit{planar graph}, i.e., it can be drawn on the plane such that no edges cross each other.
+We begin by observing that a BD-RIS can be implemented into a double-layer \gls{pcb} when its interconnections can be routed on a single layer without crossings.
+This means that its associated graph is a \textit{planar graph}, i.e., it can be drawn on the plane such that no edges cross each other.
 To better clarify the graph theoretical definition of planar graph \cite[Chapter~9]{bon76}, we report two examples of non-planar and planar graphs in Fig.~\ref{fig:graphs}.
 Following this observation, we refer to BD-RIS architectures that are implementable in a double-layer \gls{pcb} as planar-connected RISs, formally defined as follows. \begin{definition} (Planar-connected RIS) A BD-RIS architecture with associated graph $\mathcal{G}$ is denoted as planar-connected when $\mathcal{G}$ is a planar graph for any number of RIS elements $N$. \end{definition} Note that every RIS element also needs to be connected to ground through an admittance component, which is not captured in $\mathcal{G}$.
 Nevertheless, the ground layer can be reached from every point of the board through vias, always without crossing any interconnection.

 After determining the requirements on the graph $\mathcal{G}$ for a BD-RIS to be planar-connected, we study in the following four propositions when existing BD-RIS architectures are planar, i.e., whether they are planar-connected or not, and under what conditions.